kubermatic/docs/content/kubermatic/v2.21/tutorials-howtos/CCM-migration/_index.en.md

 to the Kubernetes core code.
 Then, the Kubernetes community moved toward the out-of-tree implementation by introducing a plugin mechanism that allows different cloud providers to integrate their platforms with Kubernetes.

-### Out-of-tree CCM migration
+### Out-of-tree CCM Migration

 Since the Kubernetes community has planned to deprecate and then remove all the code related to in-tree cloud controller managers and the Kubernetes documentation explain how to migrate from in-tree to out-of-tree CCM, KKP itself needed a mechanism to allow users to migrate their clusters to the out-of-tree implementation, as detailed below.

-### Support and prerequisites
+### Support and Prerequisites

-The CCM/CSI migration is supported only for the following providers:
+The CCM/CSI migration is supported for the following providers:
-* OpenStack:
+* OpenStack
   * [Required OpenStack services and cloudConfig properties for the external CCM][openstack-ccm-reqs]
   * [Required OpenStack services and cloudConfig properties for the CSI driver][openstack-csi-reqs]
 * vSphere: vSphere 7.0u1 is required for CCM/CSI migration
-  * Make sure to check [the prerequisites for installing the vSphere Container Storage Plug-in][vsphere-csi-reqs] before starting the migration
+  * Make sure to check [the prerequisites for installing the vSphere ContainerStorage Plug-in][vsphere-csi-reqs] before starting the migration
   * Make sure to check the [considerations for migration of In-Tree vSphere Volumes][vsphere-csi-considerations] before starting the migration
+* Microsoft Azure

-### Enabling the external cloud provider
+### Enabling the External Cloud Provider

 The migration is specific per user cluster, meaning that it is activated by the `externalCloudProvider` feature in the cluster spec.